Konstantinos Filippidis

-Konstantinos Filippidis (Κωνσταντίνος Φιλιππίδης; born 26 November 1986 in Athens) is a Greek pole vaulter.
+Konstantinos Filippidis (Κωνσταντίνος Φιλιππίδης; born 26 November 1986 in Cholargos) is a former Greek pole vaulter.
 He won the gold medal at the 2014 World Indoor Championships and the silver medal at the 2017 European Indoor Championships.
 He took the sixth place at the 2012 Olympic Games in London.

 Biography

 Junior level

 He was successful at the junior level, finishing fourth at both the 2003 World Youth Championships and the 2004 World Junior Championships and winning a silver medal at the 2005 European Junior Championships.
 In the same year, he won the silver medal at the 2005 Summer Universiade with a personal best jump of 5.75 metres.
 He also competed at the 2005 World Championships and the 2006 European Athletics Championships without qualifying for the final.

 Suspension: 2007–09

 In 2007 Filippidis was found guilty of etilephrine doping.
 The sample was delivered on 16 June 2007 in an in-competition test at the national athletics championships.
 He received an IAAF suspension from July 2007 to July 2009.
 He then successfully applied for a reduction in his ineligibility period and subsequently he was eligible to resume competition from the 16th of February 2009.